AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-06-0.md

 - Content deletion occurs due to duplicate GUIDs when templates are installed via code but remain unprocessed.
 (15858)
 - Experience Manager Guides fail to adhere to the **Processing Role** attribute in **Preview** mode.
 (15787)
 - The Editor intermittently deletes extra text beyond the selected area.
 (15708)
-- Thumbnails generated from Dynamic Media for video files fail to persist in the published output.
-(15656)
 - Inability to copy and paste large tables from Word documents or HTML into the Web Editor.
 (15369)
 - The **Copy** function fails for empty folders in Experience Manager Guides as a Cloud Service.
 (15353)
 - Lack of APIs or events to capture attribute addition to an element or insertion of a new element.
 (15351)
 - Inability to add `<data>` tag within `<ol>` tag in the Web Editor.
 (15161)
 - When Unified Shell is enabled, the **Version Label Management** dialog box incorrectly displays **Main Content** for versions without labels.
 (15039)
-- The **File Properties** panel loads slowly, particularly with a delay of three seconds on workday files.
+- Large files load slowly in the Web Editor, with a delay of a few seconds.
 (14958)
-- The UI becomes stuck due to the  `element_placeholder.ts` component.
+- Performance issues occur while authoring large files in the Web Editor.
 (14957)
 - Pressing the **Enter** key in a table cell within the text does not split the paragraph as expected.
 (14251)
 - The Experience Manager DITA Guide fails to trigger the **Save** function after using the auto-indent feature.
 (16482)
 - Review topics don't appear in the correct order.
 (16319)
-- In the **Author** view, a copy-and-paste issue results in text overflow and disrupts content publishing.
+- In the **Author** view, a copy-and-paste issue occurs on using non-breaking spaces and results in overflowing of text.
 (15541)

-- DITAMAP `conrefs` to othermeta required attributes lack essential values like `-dita-use-conref-target`.
-(15227)
-- DITAMAP `conrefs` incorrectly include an ID.
-(15226)
+- On adding a `<conref>` in a DITA map , the Map ID of the parent map is also appended along with the ID.(15226)
-- Unable to select `Conref` during updates from the **Attributes** panel.(15209)
+- The `<conref>` cannot be updated from the **Attributes** panel when making changes.
+(15209)
 - When selecting an image within a table cell, the entire cell is selected.
 (15188)

 ## Publishing

-- Adobe Experience Manager Site publishing fails after upgrading to the February release of Adobe Experience Manager Guides as a Cloud Service.
-(16855)
 - Crossmap linking fails to display all parent maps in the publishing context settings for a link that has the `peer @scope`.
 (16700)
 - On adding any new or removing any existing attributes, the old attributes are retained in the **Condition Presets**.
 (15890)
 - The RTL language content isn't handled  correctly in the Native PDF publishing output.
 (15709)
 - The first PDF is not versioned when a Native PDF output is generated.
 (10305)
 - In Native PDF, nested DITA topics  are displayed incorrectly in the Table of Contents (TOC).
 (16742)
+- Thumbnails generated from Dynamic Media for video files fail to persist in the published output.
+(15656)
+- Output generation fails for Native PDF Publishing on AEM64 processor.(16968)

 ## Management